MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 The highest exponent of 3 confirms that these are cubic polynomials.
 It is easy to verify that when `t` equals 0, the point is (x₀, y₀), which is the start point, and when `t` equals 1, the point is (x₃, y₃), which is the end point.
 Near the start point (for low values of `t`), the first control point (x₁, y₁) has a strong effect, and near the end point (high values of 't') the second control point (x₂, y₂) has a strong effect.

-## Bézier Curve Approximation to Circular Arcs
+## Bezier Curve Approximation to Circular Arcs

 It is sometimes convenient to use a Bézier curve to render a circular arc.
 A cubic Bézier curve can approximate a circular arc very well up to a quarter circle, so four connected Bézier curves can define a whole circle.
 This approximation is discussed in two articles published over 25 years ago: